viamrobotics/docs/content/en/docs/getting-started/high-level-overview.md

 Processes are scripts or programs run by the [Robot Development Kit (RDK)](/docs/product-overviews/rdk) whose life cycle is managed by the Viam server.
 One example is running a [Software Development Kit (SDK)](/docs/product-overviews/sdk-as-server) server like the Python SDK where the implementation of a component is easier to create than in the RDK.

-Each `viam-server` instance is defined by a configuration file that describes its components, the services it employs, and other parts of the robot that it wants to communicate with, which we call _remotes_.
+Each `viam-server` instance is defined by a configuration file that describes its components, the services it employs, and connections to other viam-server instances that it wants to communicate with, which we call _remotes_.
 A remote represents a connection to another robot.

 ![two-part-architecture](../img/overview-two-part-architecture.png)